 Binge-Eating Disorder is similar to Bulimia because both conditions share binge-eating behavior.
 However, individuals with Binge-Eating Disorder do not purge or get rid of what they have consumed, unlike those with Bulimia.

-Harmful eating behavior may start as isolated experiments with food restriction or binge/purge behaviors that gradually progress to become both chronic and cyclic in nature.
-In other words, disordered eating becomes an ongoing problem, one that often waxes and wanes in intensity over time.
-Eating disordered individuals who successfully manage to restrict and control what they eat may feel a short-term sense of empowerment and accomplishment.
-Such positive feelings do not tend to last very long, however.
-A bad day at school or work, a conflict with another person, or simply reading a fashion magazine or watching television may trigger renewed feelings of self-hatred and disgust, and lead to consumption of "banned" foods.
-This breakdown in willpower leads to self-perceptions of weakness and unacceptability, which in turn motivate further food restriction.
-Endless cycling of dysfunctional eating behaviors create ripe conditions for a disorder.
+Harmful eating behavior may start as single attempts with food restriction or binge/purge behaviors that gradually progress to become ongoing issues.
+Disordered eating becomes an ongoing problem, one that often rises and falls in intensity over time.
+Those with eating disordered behaviors who successfully manage to restrict and control what they eat may feel a short-term sense of power and accomplishment over their body.
+These positive feelings do not tend to last very long, however.
+A bad day at school or work, a conflict with another person, or simply reading a fashion magazine or watching television may trigger renewed feelings of self-hatred and disgust.
+These bad feelings lead to consumption of "banned" foods.
+This breakdown in willpower leads to the person feeling weak and like they are unacceptable.
+This motivates further food restriction.
+Endless cycling of dysfunctional eating behaviors creates conditions for a disorder to develop.

 Things all eating disorders have in common:

-People diagnosed with eating disorders tend to be anxious about and sensitive to social acceptance.
-They tend to measure their success against unrealistically high standards or social ideals that are virtually unattainable.
-They are often acutely aware of their failure to reach these self-imposed standards, and believe that they have let down their community and themselves as a consequence.
-Frequently, this sense of failure drives them to work harder toward reducing the discrepancy between their current weight and their idealized weight.
+People diagnosed with eating disorders tend to be anxious about and sensitive to acceptance from others.
+They tend to measure their success against unrealistically high standards that are almost impossible to meet.
+They are often very aware of their failure to reach these self-imposed standards.
+They believe that they have let down their community and themselves as a result.
+Frequently, this sense of failure drives them to work harder toward reducing the difference between their current weight and their idealized weight.
 This drive can be so strong that some people abuse their bodies to the point of serious illness and even death.